 Hitch-mounted bike racks are much safer than trunk-mounted racks, but they also have some disadvantages.

 Although the rack does not have direct contact with the vehicle, the bike can hit the car if not secured properly.
-If the bike sways or the wheel turns, it can hit against the car and cause damage.
+If the bike sways or the wheel turns, it can hit the car and cause damage.

 You should also use caution when reversing or driving in general.
-If you accidentally hit something while reverse with a hitch-mounted bike rack attached, it can push the rack into the back of your car or even damage your hitch, depending on the force of the impact.
+If you accidentally hit something while reversing with a hitch-mounted bike rack attached, it can push the rack into the back of your car or even damage your hitch, depending on the force of the impact.

 3. Roof Racks

-Roof-mounted bike racks have similar risks to hitch-mounted racks, but with some differences.
+Roof-mounted bike racks have similar risks to hitch-mounted racks but with some differences.

 This can easily dent your car, which can be expensive to repair.
 It is also possible to smash the rear glass, depending on what the bikes come in contact with.